Databowl/affiliate-tracking/README.md

 # Affiliate Tracking

-This is the affiliate tracking library that clients can include on their sites.
+This is the affiliate tracking library that you can include on your sites to track affiliate traffic with Databowl.

 ## Basic Example